KaparaNewbie/RNAEditingCombinatorics/README.md

 conda env create -f pacbiocomb.yml conda activate pacbiocomb  # test successful creation
 ```
+Creating the first of these may take a few hours if you are using a (relatively) old conda installation, so make sure to update it and make use of the new mamba solver.

 3. Easily change into the working path & activate conda on the fly